 Photo above: This is the Channel Island tree poppy (Dendromecon harfordii).

 Explore how plants are indispensable to cultures around the world.

-This exhibit showcases how the invasive Emerald Ash Borer has upset the intricate relationships ash trees have with the world around them, including how the loss of these trees has impacted Haudenosaunee communities.
+How the invasive Emerald Ash Borer has upset the intricate relationships ash trees have with Haudenosaunee communities